PerparimUiO/Java/Chapter 3 - Decisions.md

 </p>
 </details>

-## Write a program that reads a floating ­point number and prints `zero` if the number is zero.
+## Write a program that reads a floating point number and prints `zero` if the number is zero.
 Otherwise, print `positive` or `negative`.
 Add `small` if the absolute value   of the number is less than 1, or `large` if it exceeds 1,000,000.
 Note: my solutions aim to test my knowledge of the ternary operator.
 You can always solve the problem with a normal if/else if/else statement

 <details><summary>💾 Zgjidhje alternative </summary>
 <p>